hsyliark/hsyliark/README.md

 ### Name : Seong-Yun Hwang
 ### National : Republic of Korea
-### E-mail : sungyoonhwang3@gmail.com / hsyliark@naver.com / hsyliark@korea.kr
-### Identity : Environmental Research Official (Ministry of Environment, National Institute of Environmental Research, Republic of Korea)
+### Identity : Junior Environmental Researcher (Ministry of Environment, National Institute of Environmental Research(NIER), Republic of Korea)
 ### Language
 - Korean(한국어) (Native speaker)
 - English (Limited conversation for working and social life)
 - Chinese(中文) (Limited conversation for daily life)
 - German(Deutsch) and Spanish(Español) (Limited basic conversation)

-`-` My name is Seong-Yun Hwang.
-I'm a Junior Environmental Research Official in Ministry of Environment, NIER(National Institute of Environmental Research), Republic of Korea.
+`-` My name is Seong-Yun Hwang and I'm from Republic of Korea.
+I'm a Junior Environmental Researcher in Ministry of Environment, NIER(National Institute of Environmental Research), Republic of Korea.
 I'm interested in applying Statistical Machine Learning for analysis of environmental data and survival data.
 I will receive my Ph.D degree from the Department of Statistics, Jeonbuk National University, under the supervison of Prof. Seong-Jun Yang.

+## Contact Information

+`-` E-mail : sungyoonhwang3@gmail.com / hsyliark@naver.com / hsyliark@korea.kr

 ## Education